Letter From Our Founder

 I’m Mitch Siegler.
 I’m an Independent who believes in bipartisanship – I’ve supported Democrats, Independents, and Republicans for many years.
 Collaboration and compromise are my cornerstone principles.
 I think that high-quality public education, the American middle class, and centrists who build coalitions are all essential for a healthy, pluralistic, democratic society.

-After a successful career as an entrepreneur and business executive alongside decades of volunteer service leading non-profit and community organizations, I founded the THINC Foundation to advocate for transparency, honesty, and integrity in the classroom.
+After a successful career as an entrepreneur and business executive alongside decades of volunteer service leading nonprofit and community organizations, I founded THINC Foundation to advocate for transparency, honesty, and integrity in the classroom.
 It’s time to shed light on the hypocrisy, falsehoods, and political ideology that have crept into too many K-12 schools.
+Parents and communities deserve clear insight into what is being taught, and students deserve an education that prepares them to engage thoughtfully with the world around them.

-I call it as I see it – teaching kids to value civics, know that a rising tide lifts all boats, and appreciate meritocracy sets the foundation for children to collaborate, compromise, and celebrate differences as they grow up.
-The opposite effects that stem from LES – anger, guilt, divisiveness, antisemitism and other forms of racism, disdain for free markets, and even overt anti-Americanism – simply have no place in our schools.
+I call it as I see it – teaching kids to value civics and civil dialogue, know that a rising tide lifts all boats, and appreciate that meritocracy sets the foundation for children to collaborate, compromise, and celebrate differences as they grow up.
+The opposite effects that stem from ideology – anger, shame, guilt, divisiveness, hopelessness, disdain for free markets, and even overt anti-Americanism – simply have no place in our schools.

 I invite you to join with THINC as we promote transparency, honesty, and integrity in the classroom.
 Sign up for our newsletter.
 Follow us on social media.
 And please help support our work.
 The next generation depends on it.